alvosec/MetalX-Trading-Bot/README.md

 RSI template makes API requests in a loop that executes every 5 minutes (300 seconds):

 `time.sleep(300)  # Change time interval of this script`

+We encourage you to experiment with the bot, make improvements, and contribute to its development.
+Happy trading!